 Pretty obvious here, the Short description should be an abbreviated description of the issue the caller has described.
 The Description is the more detailed explanation of the issue.
 When the Related Search Results are visible the related Knowledge Base results are driven by the text within the Short description.
 You may preview and attach these KB articles.
-Attaching sends the caller the KB article and posts it into the Activity Feed.
+Attaching sends places a link to the KB article in the additional comments section for you to easily send to the caller.